danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 -->

-The word "open", the topic of my lecture tonight, is used ways that range from the prosaic to the profound.
+The word "open", the topic of my lecture tonight, is used in ways that range from the prosaic to the profound.

     - "I can't get the jar open."
     - "When does the store open?"